translate/pootle/docs/server/commands.rst

 on translations that are in database but not yet saved to disk.

-When the ``--overwrite`` option is specified, the sync operation will not be conservative and it will overwrite the existing files on disk, making units obsolete and updating the file's structure.
+When the ``--overwrite`` option is specified, the sync operation will not be conservative and it will overwrite the existing files on disk, making strings obsolete and updating the file's structure.

 With the ``--skip-missing`` option, files that are missing on disk will be